canfinancialsolutions/canfs-reports/README.md

 ## Sorting
 In both tables, click on these headers to sort: Client Name, Created Date, BOP Date, BOP Status, Follow-Up Date, Status.

+## Latest 500
+There is a Latest 500 Records table with the same scroll + sort + edit behavior.

+## Jump to Page
+Use the Go to page box in All Records to jump to any page.